 Our Church Development story to date….

-We have just (end of January had a site visit from a team from the HLF.
-They looked at Church and our plans for the Link and Church House and met with our architect and quantity surveyor as well as with Jonathan Wright and Derek Twine.
-We anticipate our submission being considered by their Yorkshire and Humberside Committee in March.
-We wait and pray for the outcome.
+At the end of January we had a site visit from a team from the HLF.
+They looked at the Church and our plans for the Link and Church House and met with our architect and quantity surveyor as well as with Jonathan Wright and Derek Twine.
+We anticipated our submission being considered by their Yorkshire and Humberside Committee in March and we waited in prayer for the outcome.

 We completed our HLF Development Stage and submitted our application for a major HLF Delivery grant.
 There has been great support from the congregation with gifts and talents, especially fundraising for our matched funding for the church and for the Link.
 We have had a wonderful input from our professional advisors and consultants and our temporary Heritage Manager, Rebecca Greenfield.
 Letters of support for our application have come from across the community: community leaders, local historians and Bishop Toby and Archdeacon Andy.
 We have been greatly encouraged.

 We’ve been saving up for the development project and explored avenues of funding for a while now.
 There has a been a wonderful generosity of giving but to get to the next step we need to raise a further £300,000.

 If we reach this milestone we will have attained 75% of our overall target which will enable major grant awarding bodes to consider our applications.
 It will also help us take some big decision about the timing of the project.

 £300,000 is a crucial target for our future vision for the Church, Link and Church House.

 Please pray, please give or pledge and please pray like we’ve never prayed for this project before.

 Please click on the following link – HOW TO GIVE